jcteague/autofixturejs/README.md

 It currently selects from a list of 25 first and last names.
 If this is not enough let me know and I will increase the pool size

-##Overriding values
+## Overriding values
-You can override fields at creation time as well
+You can override the values at creation time, allowing you to create a generic fixture and change just the values you need for a specific test.
 ```js
 factory.define('User',[
     'first_name',